rhspeer/TableWithTableFooter/README.md

 ## Disclaimer:

-This works, but I don't even like CodeIgnigher so it proably looks like it.
+This works, but I don't even like CodeIgnigher so it probably looks like it.
 Do your own testing.
 I am using it production, and intend to make fixes as necessary.